Richard-Ott/WeCode/README.txt

 bedrock or soil chemistry is provided, and the overall weathering rate is known.
 It uses a built-in optimization algorithm to find the denudatoin rate.

-- Soil_Bedrock_weathering: This script calculates denudation rates for cases where weathering concentrates along the soil-bedrock interface.
+- Soil_Bedrock_weathering (IN DEVELOPMENT): This script calculates denudation rates for cases where weathering concentrates along the soil-bedrock interface.
 To solve the equations it uses a the fminsearch Matlab optimization algorithm.
 Run this script with one of the single nuclide test files.